+International Standard

+Title

+EN 13832-3:2018

-International Standard Title EN 13832- 3 : 2018 Footwear protecting against chemicals - Part 3: Requirements for footwear highly resistant to chemicals under laboratory conditions ISO 22568-1 : 2019 Foot and leg protectors - Requirements and test methods for footwear components - Part 1: Metallic toecaps
+Footwear protecting against chemicals - Part 3: Requirements for footwear highly resistant to chemicals under laboratory conditions

-Conditioning and test atmospheres stipulated in this standard may not be applicable to tropical/ subtropical countries like India.
-The applicable standard atmospheric conditions (SAC) for Indian conditions are 27 °C $\pm$ 2 °C and (65 $\pm$ 5) percent relative humidity and may be observed while using this standard.
+In this adopted standard, reference appears to certain International Standards where the standard atmospheric conditions to be observed are stipulated which are not applicable to tropical/subtropical countries.
+The applicable standard atmospheric conditions for Indian conditions are (27 ± 2) °C and (65 ± 5) percent, relative humidity and shall be observed while using this standard.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2: 2022 'Rules for rounding off numerical values (second revision)'.